WilliamRagstad/WilliamRagstad.github.io/content/posts/lamda-calculus/index.md

 Look how perfect it is, it just returns its argument completely *unchanged*.
 It doesn't get any simpler than that.
 However, doing essentially nothing is surprisingly useful in some cases.
+One could also say that the identity combinator is a **fixed-point combinator**.

 > **Example**
 > $$